Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 ## Tagging Menu

 The Tagging Menu jQuery plugin enables assigning word senses to one or more consecutive words (e.g., a search query) in a web application.
-The sense for each word is selected using the [Sense Menu jQuery plugin](sense_menu.md).
+The sense for each word is selected using the [Sense Menu jQuery plugin](sense_menu.plugin.md).
 The plugin manages the grouping of words into multi-word expressions or breaking-up multi-word expressions.

-This plugin is used in conjunction with Idilia's [semantic API](http://www.idilia.com/developer/).
-The API is used to retrieve the HTML representing the text to tag and the possible senses for each word.
+This plugin is used in conjunction with Idilia's semantic analysis [text/disambiguate](http://www.idilia.com/developer/sense-analysis/api/text-disambiguate/) API and Idilia's [kb/tagging_menu](http://www.idilia.com/developer/language-graph/api/kb-tagging-menu/) API.
+The semantic API analyzes the text to determine possible senses of each word and the second API generates the HTML representing the text to tag and a sense menu for each word.
 The plugin is used to select the senses.

 For a live example, see the [Tagging Menu Demo](http://api.idilia.com/TaggingMenuDemo).
 There are two different examples, one to tag [normal text](http://api.idilia.com/TaggingMenuDemo/Text) and another to tag [search expression](http://api.idilia.com/TaggingMenuDemo/Query).